Technical-User-Git/public-assets/ora/ora-client32-only-setup.md

 Just input **`C:\Oracle`** as Oracle base directory and **`C:\Oracle\product\ora12.2.0\client_x86`** for the client location and validate.

-The x86 will be installed.
+The Client x86 will be installed, be patient it will takes some minutes...

 **[+] Step 5**: Environment variables